-CONCILIATION PROCESS
+MS 4700 CONCILIATION PROCESS

 [Conciliation is an informal process to identify and address problems that prevent a work eligible individual from participating in KWP activities.
-Conciliation is used for both one-parent and two-parent KTAP cases.
-Before conciliation is initiated, form KW-100, Kentucky Works Program (KWP) Contact, is sent to the individual to discuss the situation.
-For two-parent cases, form KW-100 is sent to each parent.
+Conciliation is used for both one-parent and two-parent KTAP cases.]

-- A. If the individual (either one or both parents in a two-parent household) does not respond to form KW-100 or does not agree to participate, conciliation is initiated by sending the participant form KW-204, Conciliation Notice, in the following instances:] - 1.
+- A. Conciliation is initiated by sending the participant form KW-204, Conciliation Notice, within 3 work days in the following instances: - 1.
 The KWP participant requests a meeting; - 2.
 A provider identifies a situation which could result in a sanction (e.g., poor attendance, failure to keep a scheduled appointment); - 3.
-A participant refuses to accept employment, terminates employment, or reduces hours of employment; - 4.
-A participant fails to return a completed form KW-33, Verification of Kentucky Works Program Participation, or other participation verification; or - 5.
-A case manager identifies a potential problem through other means.
+A participant refuses to accept employment, terminates employment or reduces hours of employment; - 4.
+A participant fails to return a completed form KW-33, Verification of Kentucky Works Program Participation or other participation verification; or - 5.
+A worker identifies a potential problem through other means.